OkamiIO/Nomure/README.md

 Graph databases are amazing, from the first time that I knew of its operation and use I was fascinated, but most implementations of the Graph databases where used at a big scale on companies like Google and Facebook, with it's use beign more for analisys than storage.

-The open source options need really computational expensive storages like Cassandra, Big Table, custom in memory etc...
+The open source options need really computational (and cost) expensive storages like Cassandra, Big Table, custom in memory etc...
 (Janus Graph, Titan, Neo4J, Datastax.
 Neptune etc...) with the purpose of being used at large scale projects for analysis and again not for storage (due to limitations like ACID and transactions)

 I wanted something like Posgres (there is agensgraph, but the documentaion is messy and they are focus on big companies as well) that I can use in my small project with limited in economic resources, the only option was Dgraph, an startup open source graph database that is mean to be a fully distributed graph database with all the consistency features of a database like PostgreDB, but the development team was proud and self-centered and the project was affected by it with an unknown direction about the project, but was my only option at the time.